Isabella Stewart Gardner Museum theft: David Turner

 David Turner was another associate of Merlino.
 The FBI began investigating him in 1992 when a source told them Turner had access to the paintings.
 Merlino was arrested that same year for cocaine trafficking and told authorities that he could return the paintings for a reduced prison sentence.
-He asked Turner to track down the paintings; Turner failed to though he heard they were in a church in South Boston.
-Another associate arrested in the drug sting told authorities about Turner's involvement in several break-ins, but never mentioned the Gardner heist.
+He asked Turner to track down the paintings; Turner failed to return them, though he heard they were in a church in South Boston.
+Another associate arrested in the drug sting told authorities about Turner's involvement in several break-ins but never mentioned the Gardner heist.
 Based on conversations with Merlino after his release from prison in the mid 1990s, authorities gathered that Merlino never had direct access to the paintings but possibly could broker for their return.

-Despite his claims of innocence, the FBI believes he may have been one of the thieves.
+Despite Turner’s claims of innocence, the FBI believes he may have been one of the thieves.
 Evidence indicates that he went to Florida to pick up a cocaine order just days before the heist, and credit card records suggest he remained there through the night of the robbery, but some investigators believe this may have been Turner's attempt at creating an alibi.
 The FBI thinks the other thief was his friend and Merlino associate George Reissfelder.
 He died in July 1991.
 No clues were found in his apartment or the homes of friends and relatives, but his siblings recall a painting similar to Chez Tortoni in his bedroom.
 Investigators believe he looks similar to the slimmer man in the police sketches.

 In 1999, the FBI arrested Turner, Merlino, Rossetti, and others in a sting operation the day they planned to rob a Loomis Fargo vault.
-When the FBI brought Turner in for questioning, they told him they had information that he participated in the Gardner robbery, and that if he returned the paintings, they would let him go.
+When the FBI brought Turner in for questioning, they told him they had information that he participated in the Gardner robbery, and that if he returned the paintings they would let him go.
 He told the authorities he did not know who stole the paintings nor where they could be hidden.
 In his 2001 trial, he claimed entrapment, that the FBI let the Loomis Fargo plot proceed so they could pressure him for information about the Gardner paintings.
-The jury found him guilty and he was sent to prison.
-Turner knew Gentile through Guarente, and in 2010, wrote a letter to Gentile asking if he could call Turner's former girlfriend to assist in recovering the Gardner paintings.
+The jury found him guilty, and he was sent to prison.
+Turner knew Gentile through Guarente; in 2010 Turner wrote a letter to Gentile asking him to call Turner's former girlfriend to assist in recovering the Gardner paintings.
 In cooperation with the FBI, Gentile spoke with Turner's girlfriend, and she told him that Turner wanted him to speak with two of his ex-convict friends in Boston.
 The FBI wanted Gentile to meet the men and send an FBI undercover agent with him, but Gentile did not want to cooperate further.
-Turner was freed in November 2019, one month after Stephen Rossetti.
+Turner was freed in November 2019, one month after Rossetti.
 Merlino died in prison in 2005.